erikdubois/Mint-Y-Colora-Theme/README.md

 were I can make further enhancements and changes.

 Rename the <b>folders</b> so that they are unique.
-E.g. Arc-Sun
+E.g. Mint-Sun

 Change the <b>index.theme</b> so that the names of the theme are the same as the folder.
-E.g. Arc-Sun
+E.g. Mint-Sun

-After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Arc-Sun`, `Arc-Darker-Sun` or `Arc-Dark-Sun` as Window/GTK+ theme and `Arc-Sun` or `Arc-Dark-Sun` as Gnome-Shell and Xfce-Notify theme.
+After the installation is complete you can activate the theme with `gnome-tweak-tool` or a similar program by selecting `Mint-Sun`, `Mint-Darker-Sun` or `Mint-Dark-Sun` as Window/GTK+ theme and `Mint-Sun` or `Mint-Dark-Sun` as Gnome-Shell and Xfce-Notify theme.

 # Uninstall the theme

-If you renamed the theme to Arc-Sun for example
+If you renamed the theme to Mint-Sun for example

-    sudo rm -rf /usr/share/themes/{Arc-Sun,Arc-Darker-Sun,Arc-Dark-Sun}
+    sudo rm -rf /usr/share/themes/{Mint-Sun,Mint-Darker-Sun,Mint-Dark-Sun}
-    sudo rm -rf /usr/local/share/themes/{Arc-Sun,Arc-Darker-Sun,Arc-Dark-Sun}
+    sudo rm -rf /usr/local/share/themes/{Mint-Sun,Mint-Darker-Sun,Mint-Dark-Sun}
-    rm -rf ~/.local/share/themes/{Arc-Sun,Arc-Darker-Sun,Arc-Dark-Sun}
+    rm -rf ~/.local/share/themes/{Mint-Sun,Mint-Darker-Sun,Mint-Dark-Sun}
-    rm -rf ~/.themes/{Arc-Sun,Arc-Darker-Sun,Arc-Dark-Sun}
+    rm -rf ~/.themes/{Mint-Sun,Mint-Darker-Sun,Mint-Dark-Sun}

 ### Extras

 This will be the next job on my agenda...
 Nothing beneath here has changed in reference to the github of horst3180.

-#### Arc Firefox theme
+#### Mint Firefox theme
-A theme for Firefox is available at https://github.com/horst3180/arc-firefox-theme
+A theme for Firefox is available at https://github.com/horst3180/Mint-firefox-theme

-#### Arc icon theme
+#### Mint icon theme
-The Arc icon theme is available at https://github.com/horst3180/arc-icon-theme
+The Mint icon theme is available at https://github.com/horst3180/Mint-icon-theme

 #### Chrome/Chromium theme
-To install the Chrome/Chromium theme go to the `extra/Chrome` folder and drag and drop the arc-theme.crx or arc-dark-theme.crx file into the Chrome/Chromium window.
-The source of the Chrome themes is located in the source "Chrome/arc-theme" folder.
+To install the Chrome/Chromium theme go to the `extra/Chrome` folder and drag and drop the Mint-theme.crx or Mint-dark-theme.crx file into the Chrome/Chromium window.
+The source of the Chrome themes is located in the source "Chrome/Mint-theme" folder.

 #### Plank theme
-To install the Plank theme, copy the `extra/Arc-Plank` folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide use.
+To install the Plank theme, copy the `extra/Mint-Plank` folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide use.
-Now open the Plank preferences window by executing `plank --preferences` from a terminal and select `Arc-Plank` as the theme.
+Now open the Plank preferences window by executing `plank --preferences` from a terminal and select `Mint-Plank` as the theme.

-#### Arc-Dark for Ubuntu Software Center
+#### Mint-Dark for Ubuntu Software Center
-The Arc Dark theme for the Ubuntu Software Center by [mervick](https://github.com/mervick) can be installed from [here](https://github.com/mervick/arc-dark-software-center).
-It solves readability issues with Arc Dark and the Ubuntu Software Center.
+The Mint Dark theme for the Ubuntu Software Center by [mervick](https://github.com/mervick) can be installed from [here](https://github.com/mervick/Mint-dark-software-center).
+It solves readability issues with Mint Dark and the Ubuntu Software Center.

 ### Troubleshooting